-For Off-White’s upcoming Pre-Fall collection, Virgil Abloh took a literal approach to branding his pieces, with “LITTLE BLACK DRESS”, “DENIM” and “FOR WALKING” (on a pair of cowboy boots).
+For Off-White’s upcoming Pre-Fall collection (launching mid-May at Selfridges), Virgil Abloh took a literal approach to branding his pieces, with “LITTLE BLACK DRESS”, “DENIM” and “FOR WALKING” (on a pair of cowboy boots).
 So what do we make of adorning his tote bag with the word “SCULPTURE”?
 Well, this leather structure is a modern-day form of architecture so robust and defined it could sit comfortably alongside a Moore or Hepworth, while the flower-embroidered ‘Woman’ baseball cap is the designer's take on modern femininity.
 Fashion that makes you sit up and take notice and put a smile on your face?
 We salute you, Virgil.

-Designed in Cairo by Egyptian siblings Aya and Mounaz Abdelraouf (Okhtein means ‘sisters’ in Arabic, BTW), the duo champion Egyptian artisanship, taking inspiration from their country’s traditional architecture and working with local artisans to create their plinth-worthy, handmade designs.
+Designed in Cairo by siblings Aya and Mounaz Abdelraouf (Okhtein means ‘sisters’ in Arabic, BTW), the duo champion Egyptian artisanship, taking inspiration from their country’s traditional architecture and working with local artisans to create their plinth-worthy, handmade designs.
 The sisters have also collaborated with a number of Egyptian organisations to support skilled female workers from economically unstable backgrounds.
 “Okhtein are really making a name for themselves with their distinctive, dainty bags,” says Designer Accessories Buyer Sarah Cartwright.
 “The minaudière shapes, ornate metalwork and spike hardware make them instantly recognisable.”
 And with high-profile fans like Beyoncé and Gigi Hadid, we’re about to see a lot more from this pair.
 Bravo.

 Brave new world